On this page

 New VAT number

-At the end of 2019, all self-employed professionals/freelancers (zzp-ers) in the Netherlands will receive a new VAT number.
+Towards the end of 2019, all self-employed professionals/freelancers (zzp-ers) in the Netherlands will automatically receive a new VAT number.
 The new VAT number is an alternative to the current VAT number which contains your citizen service number.
 This measure will reduce the risk of identity fraud and better protect your privacy.
 Once it has been introduced, this number must be displayed on your invoices and websites.
 By 1 January 2020, you must have replaced your old VAT number with your new one in your administration and other communication.
-Please note that the date of this change in legislation is not yet definitive.
-Its implemenetation depends on it passing through the Upper and Lower Houses of Parliament.